ClouDesire/docusaurus/website/blog/2021-07-26-sso-graylog4-oauth2-proxy.md

   login the user with basic authentication and it will not use the header configured in the Authenticators settings (`X-Forwarded-User` in our case);
 - create a graylog user for each member of your team and use the username they use on the platform you choose to login them from.
-That is needed because, as time of writing, Graylog 4.0.6 does not automatically create an internal user for each user that logins with SSO functionality.
+That is needed because, at the time of writing, Graylog 4.0.6 does not automatically create an internal user for each user that logins with SSO functionality.

 <!--truncate-->